 This Day in History: 1945-01-13

 The amusing trivia of military bureaucracy continued even in Japanese prisoner-of-war camps.
-Shortage of clothing in Changi (Singapore) meant that a variety of unsuitable items had been issued.
-According to the June 1961 Regimental Newsletter, On This Day a camp order was issued stating ‘All underpants are to be forwarded to the Kit Store for repair or condemnation.
-If the following types are declared unserviceable they will be retained: coloured ‘glamour’ or ‘passion’ underpants; white underpants of made of thin cotton; white cotton drawers with knee-length lgs; gym and PT shorts of white or blue cotton; aertex cellular underpants.
+Shortages of clothing in Changi camp in Singapore meant that a variety of unsuitable items had been issued.
+According to the June 1961 Regimental Newsletter, on this day a camp order was issued stating ‘All underpants are to be forwarded to the Kit Store for repair or condemnation.
+If the following types are declared unserviceable they will be retained: coloured ‘glamour’ or ‘passion’ underpants; white underpants made of thin cotton; white cotton drawers with knee-length legs; gym and PT shorts of white or blue cotton; aertex cellular underpants.
 The Imperial Japanese Army regards the above types as Shorts Type B and not underpants’.